etheleon/omics/README.md

 * Proteomics
 * Lipidomics

-Meta4j serves as a customized backbone for a series of analytic tools designed by Wesley GOI, XIE Chao and Peter Little (SCELSE)
+Meta4j serves as a customized database for the series of analytic tools designed by Wesley GOI, XIE Chao and Peter Little.

+Publication:

-Scripts are organised into two groups:
+Scripts are organised into 2 categories:

 1. The generation of tables files `relationships` and `nodes` for batch insertion into Neo4j graph database.
 2. Creation and starting of neo4j graph database.